adamm2937/honeypot/README.md

 ## SIEM-Lite Integration

 HoneyNet exports a SIEM-compatible event feed at `/api/siem-feed`.
-Point your SIEM-Lite JSON ingester at this endpoint to see real honeypot captures flowing into the SIEM dashboard automatically — closing the loop between deception, detection, and response.
+Point your SIEM-Lite JSON ingester at this endpoint to see real honeypot captures flowing into the SIEM dashboard automatically - closing the loop between deception, detection, and response.

 ---

-## Legal Notice
+## Important Note

-This honeypot is designed to run on **systems you own**.
-Deploying it on your own machine or VM is completely legal — attackers who connect do so uninvited.
-Never deploy on systems you do not own or without explicit authorisation.
+This honeypot has been created and tested on my own machine using other local Vms.
+It can and has already been tested in the real world. the deployment just differs a tad bit between local and international execution.

 ---